srfdata/swiss-party-colors/Readme.md

 #### Accessibility in mind

 The font colors have the same hue as the main colors but a different lightness.
 They have been chosen so that the contrast to the background is at least **1 to 4.5** according to [WebAIM](https://webaim.org/resources/contrastchecker/).
 That means they can be used with a font size of `18.66px` while conforming to the WCAG Level **AA**.

+Keep in mind: The formula to calculate contrast ratios is not perfect.
+A [twitter thread](https://twitter.com/angelozehr/status/1141240411333308417) has lead to the result that some entries in the column "Black/White" were changed to white in v1.1.0 even though the calcuation would suggest to use black on e.g. green.

 ## Preview